 - Health and Safety Manager

 - Head of Estates

-- Project Manager

 - Cleaning Manager

-- Head of Commercial

-- Estates Co-ordinator

 - School Accountant

 - Foundation Director

 - Head's PA

-- HR Manager
+- Head of HR

 - Maintenance Operative On-Call

 - Assistant Catering Manager (Holroyd Howe pre-8am)

-- Report to the correct Assembly Point, taking the DFM Red Emergency Fire Bag. - The DFM Pack should contain; two red hi-visibility jackets, a bull horn, active peeps plans, fire zone plans with checklist, assembly point plans, fire service site access plan, hazardous areas plan, an inventory/location of Radioactive Sources (see point 4), fire evacuation route plans with assembly points.
+- Report to the correct Assembly Point, taking the DFM Red Emergency Fire Bag. - The DFM Pack should contain; two hi-visibility jackets, a bull horn, active peeps plans, fire zone plans with checklist, assembly point plans, fire service site access plan, hazardous areas plan, an inventory/location of Radioactive Sources (see point 4), fire evacuation route plans with assembly points.
 Whole Site Plan.
-Paper & Pen and clip board. - The DFM must ensure to take a mobile telephone and a Radio (set to channel 4), in order for communication to continue between staff. - The DFM should put on the red hi-visibility waistcoat, turn on the phone/ walkie-talkie, and make themselves clearly visible at the Assembly Point. - Collect all of the Fire Zone Cards from staff members as they arrive at the Assembly Point, and mark the respective number/ zone off on the Fire Zone Plans in the DFM Pack. - If Science Block has been evacuated, the Head of Physics or Technician must confirm whether the radiological hazards are in the laboratory or in storage see section 4. - Keep a note of any comments, observations or concerns raised by other staff members relating to the evacuation process. - Liaise with the member of Maintenance Staff at the fire alarm panel to confirm details of any zones that have not been confirmed as being clear (i.e. those for which a Fire Zone Card has not been returned).
-Ideally, if other trained DFM's are available, one of these Managers should wear a Red Hi Viz, and liaise directly with the maintenance team and fire service. - Liaise with the Critical Incident Team as/when required to provide them with updates and/or request further support. - Once confirmation has been received (from the Fire Service representative) that it is safe to reenter the building, notify the senior staff member for permission to re-enter the building. - Pass all Fire Zone Cards to the Maintenance Team so as they can be returned to their respective positions within the building. - Report to the Critical Incident Team for a debrief of the incident.
+Paper & Pen and clip board. - The DFM must ensure to take a Radio (set to channel 4) and where possible a mobile telephone, in order for communication to continue between staff. - The DFM should put on the hi-visibility waistcoat, turn on walkie-talkie, and make themselves clearly visible at the Assembly Point. - The DFM Support (where applicable) will collect all of the Fire Zone Cards from staff members as they arrive at the Assembly Point, and mark the respective number/ zone off on the Fire Zone Plans in the DFM Pack. - If Science Block has been evacuated, the Head of Physics or Technician must confirm whether the radiological hazards are in the laboratory or in storage see section 4. - Keep a note of any comments, observations or concerns raised by other staff members relating to the evacuation process. - Liaise with the member of Maintenance Staff at the fire alarm panel to confirm details of any zones that have not been confirmed as being clear (i.e. those for which a Fire Zone Card has not been returned).
+Ideally, if other trained DFM's are available, one of these Managers should wear a Hi Viz, and liaise directly with the maintenance team and fire service. - Liaise with the Critical Incident Team as/when required to provide them with updates and/or request further support. - Once confirmation has been received (from the Fire Service representative) that it is safe to re-enter the building, notify the senior staff member for permission to re-enter the building. - Pass all Fire Zone Cards to the Maintenance Team so as they can be returned to their respective positions within the building. - Report to the Critical Incident Team for a debrief of the incident.
 This will usually take place immediately after the evacuation, and in AWB at Whiteladies.